ladpal/474softwaredesign/README.md

 ## stackBarChart.Width(num)
 Specifies the width of the chart.
 500 by default.

 num: New width for the chart, in pixels.
+If num is not passed, returns the current Width.

 ## stackBarChart.Height(num)
 Specifies the height of the chart.
 500 by default.

 num: New height for the chart, in pixels.
+If num is not passed, returns the current Height.

 ## stackBarChart.Padding(num)
 Specifies the amount of padding between bars.
-0.1 by deault.
+0.1 by default.

 num: New amount of padding between bars, in pixels.
+If num is not passed, returns the current padding.